-Shinto is Japan's ancient indigenous religion, with many nature spirits and mythological figures.
-Shinto is also an essential symbol of the nation, closely linked to the emperor.
-Shinto shrines and items are usually simple in design, made of unfinished wood and natural materials.
+Shinto is the ancient indigenous religion of Japan, which recognizes many nature spirits and mythological figures.
+Shinto is also an essential symbol of the nation, intimately linked to the emperor.
+Shinto shrines and items are usually simple in design and ornament, made of unfinished wood and natural materials.

-Buddhist shrines and accessories originated in India and China, of course, and generally more colorful and ornate in style.
-The two religions get along well together, and can be represented in the same shrine, and even in the same deity.
-These shrines, figures, deities; the shishi temple lions, baku, and other heavenly guardians provide valuable spiritual and cultural perspectives, and are very engaging artworks.
+Buddhist shrines and accessories originated in India and China, and are usually more colorful and ornate in style.
+The two religions have always gotten along well together, and can be represented in the same shrine, and even in the same deity.
+These shrines, figures, deities; the shishi temple lions, baku, and all the heavenly guardians provide valuable spiritual and cultural perspectives, and are very engaging artworks.